deepaklearner/sample_cypher/simple1.md

 v1.4

-// Step 1: Identify the CEO (user who reports to themselves) MATCH (ceo:User)
+// Step 1: Identify the CEO (user who reports to themselves) and set their level to 1 MATCH (ceo:User)
 WHERE ceo.employeeNumber = ceo.managerid
+WITH ceo
+// Step 2: Return the CEO with level 1
+RETURN ceo.employeeNumber AS employeeNumber, ceo.managerid AS managerid, 1 AS Level UNION

-// Step 2: Find all direct reports to the CEO (Level 2) MATCH (n:User)-[:REPORTS_TO]->(ceo)
+// Step 3: Find all direct reports to the CEO and set their level to 2 MATCH (n:User)-[:REPORTS_TO]->(ceo:User)
+WHERE ceo.employeeNumber = n.managerid
-RETURN ceo.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 1 AS Level UNION
+RETURN n.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 2 AS Level UNION
-// Step 3: Find all direct reports to Level 2 users and calculate Level 3, and so on MATCH (n:User)-[:REPORTS_TO]->(m:User)
+// Step 4: Find all indirect reports to the CEO and propagate the level dynamically MATCH (n:User)-[:REPORTS_TO*]->(ceo:User)
-WHERE m.employeeNumber <> m.managerid // Avoid cyclic relations (in case a user reports to themselves) WITH n, m, 2 AS Level
+WHERE n.managerid <> n.employeeNumber  // Avoid users reporting to themselves
-MATCH (m2:User)-[:REPORTS_TO]->(m)
+WITH n, ceo, LENGTH((n)-[:REPORTS_TO*]->(ceo)) + 1 AS level
-RETURN n.employeeNumber AS employeeNumber, m.employeeNumber AS managerid, Level ORDER BY Level
+RETURN n.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, level ORDER BY level

-deepak